-With its project “Musica Sanae” the Polish-based In Situ Foundation plans to investigate the influence of sounds on human health.
-Taking a retrospective view, it searches for answers to questions like: In what way do sounds affect our sense of well-being?
+With its project “Musica Sanae” the Polish-based In Situ Foundation investigated the influence of sounds on human health.
+Taking a retrospective view, it has searched for answers to questions like: In what way do sounds affect our sense of well-being?
 What techniques can serve as a basis for the medicinal application of sound?
 And what role does scientific and technological progress play in this context?
-Using these questions as a starting point, an international team of artists and experts from wide range of disciplines will examine the history of acoustic-medical instruments and therapies.
-They will then compare the results of this investigation with contemporary forms of hearing (and listening) and current notions regarding health and well-being.
-In concerts, presentations, lecture performances, installations, readings and film screenings, the findings will be presented at thematically related locations, such as decommissioned hospitals and sanatoriums in Naples, Sokołowsko and Berlin.
+Using these questions as a starting point, an international team of artists and experts from wide range of disciplines has examined the history of acoustic-medical instruments and therapies.
+They then compared the results of this investigation with contemporary forms of hearing (and listening) and current notions regarding health and well-being.
+In concerts, presentations, lecture performances, installations, readings and film screenings, the findings have been presented at thematically related locations, such as decommissioned hospitals and sanatoriums in Naples, Sokołowsko and Berlin.
 A publication will document the project.

 Artistic director: Michal Libera (PL)

 Curators: Mimmo Napolitano (IT), Farah Hatam

 Artists: Felicia Atkinson (FR), Luciano Chessa (US), Hacklander / Hatam, Carl Michael von Hauswolff (SE), Inconsolable Ghost, Okkyung Lee, Les Énervés (IT), Barbara Kinga Majewska & Tony Di Napoli (PL/FR), Anthony Pateras (AU), Ziúr and others

 Scugnizzo Liberato, Naples (IT): 19–20 Apr.
 2019;